 These inserts are the third bestselling insert on Amazon right now, with over 50,000 verified five-star ratings from shoppers.
 According to the brand, they're designed for people who work on hard surfaces all day and help to provide extra cushioning and arch support.
 They can be worn in most work boots, casual shoes and sneakers.

 PowerStep's insoles have garnered 16,000+ verified five-star ratings from Amazon shoppers.
 Currently, they rank among the top 10 shoe insoles on the site and reviewers have praised them for their arch support.

 "Love the arch support and heel cradle," wrote one verified reviewer.
 "Have been wearing them in my walking shoes for weeks and very comfy."

 This budget-friendly option offers a comfortable stretch and is crafted with an antimicrobial coating that helps prevent odor.
 While it might not feature as much cushion as other insoles, it is a perfect option for anyone who prefers a thin layer with just enough comfort.
-They've earned over 2,000 verified five-star reviews from Amazon shoppers, who praise them for the cushion they provide in flat shoes.
+They've earned over 3,000 verified five-star ratings from Amazon shoppers, who praise them for the cushion they provide in flat shoes.

 Superfeet's insoles are made with a carbon fiber-reinforced stabilizer and an ultralight foam layer.
 They provide support along the bones in your feet to help reduce pain and stress and relieve common problems.
 Since they are lightweight, they can easily slip into your favorite shoe or sneaker to upgrade the footbed.

 Can't wait to dig your wedges and open-backed mules out of the closet?
 These adhesive inserts can add some cushion and absorb shock on the ball of your foot to prevent pain.